Local rigidity of self-joinings and factors of pro-nilsystems: Introduction

 \subsection{Acknowledgments}

-The authors are grateful to Bryna Kra for several helpful suggestions on an earlier version of the manuscript, in particular for suggesting Corollary~\ref{cor:local_rigidity_factor_maps}.
+The results of this paper comprise the Master's thesis of the first author.
+We are grateful to Bryna Kra for several helpful comments and suggestions on an earlier draft of the manuscript.
+We are also grateful to Sebasti\'an Donoso for asking whether our methods could be applied in the setting of topological dynamical systems.
+This question prompted us to prove Theorem~\ref{thrm:topological_version_main_thrm}.
 AJ was funded by the German Research Foundation under Germany's Excellence Strategy -- EXC-2047 -- 390685813 and its Heisenberg Programme -- 547294463.